Drug & Alcohol Rehab in Southport

 Unfortunately, any detox from a substance can be extremely challenging.

-Although this is an incredibly challenging time for anyone who is addicted to drugs and alcohol, it is often the most rewarding.
+Although alcohol withdrawal symptoms can make this is an incredibly challenging time for anyone who is addicted to alcohol, it is often the most rewarding.

 Now that your body is no longer craving alcohol, you will then undergo therapy in order to rid your mind of its cravings and psychological need for alcohol.